Kubernetes core concepts for Azure Kubernetes Service (AKS)

 For more information on how to control where pods are scheduled, see Best practices for advanced scheduler features in AKS.

-When you create a pod, you can define resource limits to request a certain amount of CPU or memory resources.
-The Kubernetes Scheduler tries to schedule the pods to run on a node with available resources to meet the request.
-You can also specify maximum resource limits that prevent a given pod from consuming too much compute resource from the underlying node.
-A best practice is to include resource limits for all pods to help the Kubernetes Scheduler understand which resources are needed and permitted.
+When you create a pod, you can define resource requests to request a certain amount of CPU or memory resources.
+The Kubernetes Scheduler tries meet the request by scheduling the pods to run on a node with available resources.
+You can also specify maximum resource limits to prevent a pod from consuming too much compute resource from the underlying node.
+Best practice is to include resource limits for all pods to help the Kubernetes Scheduler identify necessary, permitted resources.

-A pod is a logical resource, but the container(s) are where the application workloads run.
-Pods are typically ephemeral, disposable resources, and individually scheduled pods miss some of the high availability and redundancy features Kubernetes provides.
-Instead, pods are usually deployed and managed by Kubernetes Controllers, such as the Deployment Controller.
+A pod is a logical resource, but application workloads run on the containers.
+Pods are typically ephemeral, disposable resources.
+Individually scheduled pods miss some of the high availability and redundancy Kubernetes features.
+Instead, pods are deployed and managed by Kubernetes Controllers, such as the Deployment Controller.

 Deployments and YAML manifests

-A deployment represents one or more identical pods, managed by the Kubernetes Deployment Controller.
-A deployment defines the number of replicas (pods) to create, and the Kubernetes Scheduler ensures that if pods or nodes encounter problems, additional pods are scheduled on healthy nodes.
+A deployment represents identical pods managed by the Kubernetes Deployment Controller.
+A deployment defines the number of pod replicas to create.
+The Kubernetes Scheduler ensures that additional pods are scheduled on healthy nodes if pods or nodes encounter problems.

 Most stateless applications in AKS should use the deployment model rather than scheduling individual pods.
-Kubernetes can monitor the health and status of deployments to ensure that the required number of replicas run within the cluster.
-When you only schedule individual pods, the pods aren't restarted if they encounter a problem, and aren't rescheduled on healthy nodes if their current node encounters a problem.
+Kubernetes can monitor deployment health and status to ensure that the required number of replicas run within the cluster.
+When scheduled individually, pods aren't restarted if they encounter a problem, and aren't rescheduled on healthy nodes if their current node encounters a problem.

-If an application requires a quorum of instances to always be available for management decisions to be made, you don't want an update process to disrupt that ability.
-Pod Disruption Budgets can be used to define how many replicas in a deployment can be taken down during an update or node upgrade.
-For example, if you have 5 replicas in your deployment, you can define a pod disruption of 4 to only permit one replica from being deleted/rescheduled at a time.
-As with pod resource limits, a best practice is to define pod disruption budgets on applications that require a minimum number of replicas to always be present.
+You don't want to disrupt management decisions with an update process if your application requires a minimum number of available instances.
+Pod Disruption Budgets define how many replicas in a deployment can be taken down during an update or node upgrade.
+For example, if you have five (5) replicas in your deployment, you can define a pod disruption of 4 (four) to only allow one replica to be deleted or rescheduled at a time.
+As with pod resource limits, best practice is to define pod disruption budgets on applications that require a minimum number of replicas to always be present.